unicode-org/message-format-wg/spec/syntax.md

 A _pattern_ MAY contain an arbitrary number of _expressions_ to be evaluated during the formatting process.

+Whitespace in a _pattern_, including tabs, spaces, and newlines, is significant and MUST be preserved during formatting.

 ```abnf
 pattern = "{" *(text / expression) "}"